Carl Wagner: Career

-In 1936 he published a crucial paper "On the mechanism of the formation of ionic crystals of higher order (double salts, spinels, silicates)", a concept of counter-diffusion of cations, which contributed to the understanding of all diffusion controlled, solid-state reactions.
+In 1936, he published a crucial paper "On the mechanism of the formation of ionic crystals of higher order (double salts, spinels, silicates)", a concept of counter-diffusion of cations, which contributed to the understanding of all diffusion controlled, solid-state reactions.
 Over a twenty-year period he produced an important body of work relating to the bulk transport processes in oxides.

 Wagner and Schottky proposed the point defect-mediated mechanism of mass transport in solids, Wagner then extended the analysis to electronic defects.

 For these works and his subsequent research on local equilibrium, his oxidation rate theory, and the concept of counter diffusion of cations, Wagner is considered by some as the "father of solid state chemistry."

 At the end of the Second World War, it was anticipated that German universities and research establishments would undergo a long period of rebuilding.
 Wagner was invited to the United States to become a scientific advisor at Fort Bliss, Texas, with other German scientists as part of Operation Paperclip.
 He acquired US citizenship at this time.
 His work on the thermodynamics of fuels used in V2-rockets was continued by Malcolm Hebb and their techniques are now known as the Hebb-Wagner polarisation method.
 Wagner was a professor of metallurgy at MIT from 1949 until 1958.
 He then returned to Germany to take up the position of Director of the Max Planck Institute of Physical Chemistry at Göttingen, which was vacant due to the untimely death of Karl Friedrich Bonhoeffer.
-In 1961 he produced a paper on the theory of the ageing of precipitates by dissolution-reprecipitation Ostwald ripening, now known as the Lifshitz-Slyozov-Wagner theory, which helps predict the rate of coarsening in alloys.
+In 1961, he produced a paper on the theory of the ageing of precipitates by dissolution-reprecipitation Ostwald ripening, now known as the Lifshitz-Slyozov-Wagner theory, which helps predict the rate of coarsening in alloys.
 When NASA tested the theory in space shuttle experiments they discovered the theory did not work as they initially expected and realised the way engineers had been using it needed to be reconsidered.

 Legacy

-Wagner officially retired in 1966 but from 1967 to 1977 was a Scientific Member of the Max Planck Institute in Göttingen, continuing to contribute to publications.
+Wagner officially retired in 1966, but was from 1967 to 1977 a Scientific Member of the Max Planck Institute in Göttingen, continuing to contribute to publications.
 Many modern inventions based on solid-state technology and semiconductor fabrication, used in devices such as solar energy conversion have been developed with the aid of Wagner's theories.
 Some examples of solid state electrochemical devices are typically, fuel cells, batteries, sensors and membranes.

 Wagner died on 10 December 1977 in Göttingen.